yogitasn/SpringBoard-DE-Projects/Spark Mini Project/README.md

 * Execution in Hadoop Distributed Environment

-Move the mapreduce files to /home/hdfs and assign permissions
+Move the python file with spark code to /home/hdfs and assign permissions

 ```
 chmod +x /home/hduser/autoinc_spark.py